Vapes, Cigarettes, and Nicotine Pouches

 Quitting strategies

-Build a supportive environment – Get rid of vapes, chargers, e-liquid replacements, or anything that reminds you of vaping.
+Build a supportive environment – Get rid of tobacco products, chargers, e-liquid replacements, or anything that reminds you of the tobacco product you are quitting.
 It may be helpful in the first few weeks to avoid gatherings/events that increase your desire to vape

 Let people know you are quitting, so they can help you with coping and resisting urges

-Schedule a medical appointment to discuss smoking cessation products with a Habif medical provider
+Schedule a medical appointment to discuss nicotine cessation products with a Danforth Student Health Center medical provider

 Utilize the 4 D’s: